Sleep Apnoea

 Does sleep apnoea happen every night?

-Men and women with sleep apnoea often experience episodes multiple times per night, though this may vary between patients.
-Please note that the condition can significantly worsen when left untreated, causing episodes to happen more frequently.
+Patients with sleep apnoea often experience episodes multiple times per night, but this may vary between patients.
+The condition can significantly worsen when left untreated, causing episodes to happen more frequently.

 How can I prevent sleep apnoea?

-Whilst many common risk factors of sleep apnoea (e.g. genetics, deviated septum, or the size of the tongue or tonsils) are beyond our control, there are lifestyle changes that can reduce your chances of developing the condition.
-For instance, refraining from smoking or excessive drinking can decrease risk factors, as can losing weight if you are overweight.
+While certain risk factors for sleep apnoea (such as genetics, a deviated septum, or the natural size of the tongue or tonsils) are beyond your control, there are several lifestyle changes that can help reduce your likelihood of developing the condition.

 What is the best sleep position for sleep apnoea?